128technology/128t-application-modules/zoom/README.md

 This AppID module is to identify outbound traffic destined for the Zoom network.
 It scrapes a list of published IP addresses from a public knowledgebase article posted by zoom.us, and creates prefixes accordingly.
 (The prefixes created are all /32 addresses with no ports.)

+The service name for this module is **ZOOM**.
+Please reference this in the `application-name` field of the service you create.

 Disclaimer: this is meant for experimentation/educational purposes only.